 Maximizing tax deductions and complying with IRS regulations can help improve a business’s credit rating, which can be beneficial when applying for a business loan in the future.

-Q: Are credit card convenience fees for paying taxes online tax-deductible?
+Q: Are the fees for paying taxes online tax-deductible?

 Yes, the credit card convenience fees incurred from paying taxes online are tax-deductible for businesses.

-Q: Are there any new deductions for business owners under the Tax Cuts and Jobs Act of 2018?
+Q: Are there additional deductions available for businesses due to the Tax Cuts and Jobs Act of 2018?

 Yes, the Tax Cuts and Jobs Act of 2018 qualifies business owners for new deductions.
 Business owners are advised to check out the IRS Tax Withholding Estimator to see if their business is eligible for additional deductions outside of credit card fees.